 1. Improve your loading speeds

-Google has been pretty ambiguous on to what extent mobile page speed load times will affect rankings in the mobile first index.
+Google has been pretty ambiguous on to what extent mobile page speed load times will affect rankings in the mobile-first index.
 Traditionally Google’s search algorithm has relied on desktop page load speeds but signs are this is going to change.
 Good page load times across all devices is always important, but especially so for mobile users.
 If your website doesn’t load in less than two seconds, it’s time to make some changes.
 Large images are a no-no and ensuring your code is as streamlined and efficient as possible is imperative.

 2. If you don’t have a mobile responsive site, plan for one

 Whilst you could build a separate mobile site to sit alongside your existing site, the consensus is now to have a single website that can work across all devices.
-Search results aside, a mobile responsive site is one of the best things you can build for your small business, as it is a more accessible and user friendly way for your potential customers to access your business on a mobile device.
-With increasing numbers of searches conducted on mobile, by not having a mobile or mobile responsive site, you’re missing out on a large amount of possible conversions, as frustrated users click off your site and go to your competitors.
+Search results aside, a mobile responsive site is one of the best things you can build for your small business, as it is a more accessible and user-friendly way for your potential customers to access your business on a mobile device.
+With increasing numbers of searches conducted on mobile, by not having a mobile or mobile responsive site, you’re missing out on a large number of possible conversions, as frustrated users click off your site and go to your competitors.
 User experience is crucial so get it right first time.

 3. Equalise your content

-Although the smearing of desktop and mobile indexes will water down the immediate need of equalising content, creating a unified and consistent website experience for users across devices is still important.
+Although the smearing of desktop and mobile indexes will water down the immediate need for equalising content, creating a unified and consistent website experience for users across devices is still important.
 As I’ve already discussed in point 2, the best way to do this is to create a single mobile responsive website.

 4. Check your mobile content is being indexed successfully

 This may sound obvious, but it’s amazing how many people don’t do it.
 It’s incredibly simple to check, by searching ‘site:mywebsite.com’ on Google, via your smartphone.
-If nothing is visible, then you will need to work on creating a mobile sitemap, if your mobile and desktop sites are separate, or if your URLs are the same, check your robots.txt to double check you aren’t inadvertently blocking Googlebot.
+If nothing is visible, then you will need to work on creating a mobile sitemap, if your mobile and desktop sites are separate, or if your URLs are the same, check your robots.txt to double-check you aren’t inadvertently blocking Googlebot.